silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/09_Security/03_Authentication.md

 CMS access for the first time.
 SilverStripe provides a default admin configuration system, which allows a username and password to be configured for a single special user outside of the normal membership system.

-It is advisable to configure this user in your `_ss_environment.php` file outside of the web root, as below:
+It is advisable to configure this user in your `.env` file inside of the web root, as below:

-	:::php
+	# Configure a default username and password to access the CMS on all sites in this environment.
-	// Configure a default username and password to access the CMS on all sites in this environment. define('SS_DEFAULT_ADMIN_USERNAME', 'admin');
+	SS_DEFAULT_ADMIN_USERNAME="admin"
-	define('SS_DEFAULT_ADMIN_PASSWORD', 'password');
+	SS_DEFAULT_ADMIN_PASSWORD="password"

 When a user logs in with these credentials, then a [api:Member] with the Email 'admin' will be generated in the database, but without any password information.
-This means that the password can be reset or changed by simply updating the `_ss_environment.php` file.
+This means that the password can be reset or changed by simply updating the `.env` file.